donomii/Quon/Language.md

 Quon features 100% interoperability with the target language.
 You can call any function in the target language without needing complex declarations or a FFI, and any function in the target language can call any quon function, without any special calling conventions (but see the types section).

 Quon is a simple intermediate language, similar to C and Pascal, but simpler.
-It is expected that it will be targetted by other compilers, so it has a rigid, verbose syntax that is easy to parse, and easy to auto-generate.
+It has a rigid, verbose syntax that is easy to parse, and easy to auto-generate.
 Despite that, it is perfectly possible to write programs in quon, and all development of quon happens in quon.
 Quon is a self hosting compiler.

 Quon looks like LISP, but is very definitely not LISP.
 There are no closures, no co-routines, and no other conveniences provided by modern languages.
 Quon is very much a throwback to the 80's and earlier, where languages were simple and we still managed to write some interesting stuff.